stefanthoss/stefandroid-blog/_posts/2021-05-23-proxmox-debian-cloud-init-template.md

 ## Usage

-To deploy a new VM based on the template with ID 101 and name `VM-NAME`, execute the following command on the Proxmox
+To deploy a new server VM based on the template using the ID 101 and the name `VM-NAME`, execute the following command on the Proxmox host:
-host:

 ```shell
 qm clone 900 101 --name VM-NAME